Chhachhrauli: Geography

+Chhachhrauli is very close to the boundaries of Uttar Pradesh, Himachal and Uttarakhand.

 History

-Chhachhrauli was earlier the capital of Kalsia State created by Jat king Gurbaksh Singh in 1763, and had two Tehsils outside Chhachhrauli, namely Dera Basi (near Chandigarh) and Kalsia (near Amritsar).
+Chhachhrauli was earlier the capital of Kalsia State created by Raja Gurbaksh Singh in 1763, and had two Tehsils outside Chhachhrauli, namely Dera Basi (near Chandigarh) and Kalsia (near Amritsar).
 Kalsia State was one of the eight states in Punjab which formed PEPSU after Independence in 1947.
 Later, it was merged with Punjab and, in 1966, with Haryana.

 Chhachhrauli Fort

 Chhachhrauli Fort was built by the Raja of the erstwhile Kalsia state.
 The fort here earlier housed the state departments, including the state treasury and Tosh-i-Khana, and with a Dewan-Khana for official meetings, darbars and functions of the Raja Kalsia.
 It still has a clock tower occupying a prominent place in the fort area.
 The fort also houses "Ravi Mahal" and "Janak Niwas".
 The fort is in ruins.

 Education

-Government Senior Secondary School, which was upgraded from high school.
-During the earlier period of its history it was called M.K.High School (Meredith Kalsia High School) named after the Senior British Official of Ambala District during the British period who was invited to lay the foundation stone of the building of the School in 1912.
-The school was opened by Lt.
-Col. G.M.Dallas, I.A.C.S.I, Commissioner and Pol.
-Agent on 21 December 1915.
-The school has celebrated its 100th anniversary on 21 December 2015.
+There is a Government Senior Secondary School, which was upgraded from a high school.
+It was opened on 21 December 1915.

-The Haryana State Government started a Government College a few years ago and the college now has its own new building.
-The classes are being held in this new building for the past few years.
-Chhachhrauli also has a separate Government Senior Secondary School for Girls which functions from within the premises of the Diwan-Khana situated in the Fort of the erstwhile Kalsia State.
-These educational facilities are being found most useful not only by the local population but also by the large rural population surrounding the town.
+The Haryana State Government started a Government College a few years ago.
+Chhachhrauli also has a separate Government Senior Secondary School for Girls.